jbahemia/Caris-Tools/README.md

 Note I have created all these in standard windows batch file and powershell as sometimes IT restrict batches. they shouldnt need any additional packages and will run on IT controlled computers.
 Where applicable they allow you to select either a specific file or a folder of files.

+When entering a path for a specific file right click the target file and choose copy as path, that can be pasted into the terminal.

 ## `add_1a_compliance_bands.bat`

 This will add the IHO order 1a Position TPU and Depth TPU "compliance" bands to SDTP surfaces in a folder with Depth TPU / Position TPU layers.
+You can also specify a single .csar file.

 Note that these are Allowable Uncertainty - Achieved Uncertainty so a negative number is a fail.